andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 `OpaqueNet i o`, we wouldn’t even care!
 We wouldn’t have to tell GHC what the internal structure is.

-In fact, I’d actually argue that `OpaqueNet` is the real type you should be offering to your users or using yourself, because it only exposes the types that are a part of its usage/API.
+In fact, I’d actually argue that `OpaqueNet` is the type you should be offering to your users or using yourself, because it only exposes the types that are a part of its usage/API.
 You can store them in a list or MVar — `[OpaqueNet 10 3]` and `MVar (OpaqueNet 10 3)`, serialize/deserialize them without knowing their internal structure in advance (`loadNet :: FilePath -> IO (OpaqueNet 10 3)`), etc. (if you wanted to load a `Network`, you would need to know exactly what internal structure was stored, in advance).
-Though `Network` is a much easier type when writing the *implementation*, `OpaqueNet` is a much more ideal type to *use*, in a lot of situations.
+Though `Network` is a much easier type when writing the *implementation*, `OpaqueNet` is a often much more ideal type to *use*.

 We can implement our vision for `OpaqueNet` as an “existential” wrapper over `Network`, actually: